-SERVIR, a joint initiative of the National Aeronautics and Space Administration (NASA) and the United States Agency for International Development (USAID), works in partnership with leading regional organizations worldwide to help developing countries use information provided by Earth observing satellites and geospatial technologies for managing climate risks and land use.
-The SERVIR network of regional hubs currently covers the Eastern and Southern Africa regions, the Hindu-Kush Himalaya region, the Mekong region, and the West Africa region.
+SERVIR, a joint initiative of the National Aeronautics and Space Administration (NASA) and the United States Agency for International Development (USAID), and leading geospatial organizations in Africa, Asia, and Latin America, SERVIR partners with countries and organizations in these regions to address critical challenges in climate change, food security, water and related disasters, land use, and air quality.
+Using satellite data and geospatial technology, SERVIR co-develops innovative solutions through a network of regional hubs to improve resilience and sustainable resource management at local, national and regional scales.
+The SERVIR network comprises the following regional hubs: the Eastern and Southern Africa, the Hindu-Kush Himalaya, the Mekong, West Africa, and the Amazonia regions.

-SERVIR-Eastern and Southern Africa (SERVIR-ESA) is implemented by the Regional Center for Mapping of Resources for Development (RCMRD).
-The all-encompassing goal of SERVIR-ESA is to improve environmental management and resilience to climate change by strengthening the capacity of governments and other key stakeholders to integrate earth observation information and geospatial technologies into development decision-making.
+The SERVIR Eastern and Southern Africa project (SERVIR E&SA) is implemented by the Regional Center for Mapping of Resources for Development (RCMRD).
+The all-encompassing goal of SERVIR E&SA is to improve environmental management and resilience to climate change by strengthening the capacity of governments and other key stakeholders to integrate Earth observation information and geospatial technologies into development decision-making.
 Basing development decisions on better information in the Eastern & Southern Africa regions helps to achieve more resilient outcomes in the thematic areas noted below.

+RCMRD/SERVIR E&SA Small Grants Program Objective

-SERVIR-ESA Grants Program Objective: The objective of the grants program is to expand SERVIR-ESA's network of organizations in the region and to generate innovative ideas for applying earth observation data and geospatial methods/tools for development decision-making in the Eastern and Southern Africa Region.
+The objective of the RCMRD/SERVIR E&SA Small Grants Program is to support organizations in the Eastern and Southern Africa region to generate innovative ideas for applying Earth observation data and geospatial methods/tools for development decision-making in the Eastern and Southern Africa region.
 The anticipated outcome of the grant activities is to stimulate the innovative use of geospatial tools and information to translate science into sustainable policy and practice that addresses the development challenges posed by environmental and climate stresses.
+Of particular concern is a recognition that environmental and climate stresses impact communities and populations unevenly, with women, girls, youth, Indigenous Peoples, persons with disabilities, religious and ethnic minorities, and other groups are especially vulnerable to the negative impacts of these stressors.
+The grant program is managed by RCMRD, and applicants will be working with representatives from RCMRD.